 No doubt about it — a wildfire can destroy property and threaten life, especially if it strikes in an overgrown or unmanaged forest.
-However, the careful use of prescribed fire can actually improve your land's health, as well as protect life and property.
+However, the careful use of prescribed fire can actually improve your land's health as well as protect life and property.

 A wildlife biologist may suggest a prescribed fire to clear overgrown areas and increase plant diversity.
-Prescribed fires are also a cheaper alternative to herbicides when removing invasive species like fescue.
+Prescribed fires are also a cheaper alternative to herbicides when removing invasive species such as fescue.
 A prescribed fire could be the right option for your land, but don’t forget to “plan before you light it, so you won't have to fight it.”

 Use the NRCS guidelines below to become familiar with the basics of conducting a safe, successful prescribed burn.

 - Call your local private land conservationist for a list of prescribed-burn workshops near you.

 - Don't attempt a prescribed burn without training and help.
 Call your local private land conservationist to learn more.